 - Be specific.

 The most helpful information you can give a new landlord about a previous tenant is descriptive details and facts.
-Keep your feelings towards the tenant out of your reference; facts are all needed.
+Keep your feelings towards the tenant out of your reference; facts are all that’s needed.
 Stating that the resident was a “good tenant” doesn’t help either, so be specific on whether they kept the unit in the same condition it was upon move-in, if they paid their rent and utilities on time, etc.

 - Emphasize tenant responsibility.